n1netails/n1netails-zenko/readme.md

 ### Requirements

-Zenko works best alongside the N1netails core system, but it can also operate standalone as a simple tailing service for keyword-based alerts.
+Zenko works best alongside the N1netails core system, but it can also run as a simple tailing service that you can plug into your own system for keyword-based alerts.
 Learn more about the core system here: [N1netails](https://github.com/n1netails/n1netails)

 ---